lead time vs cycle time

 Lead Time = Cycle Time x WIP (Work-In-Progress)

-Importance of measuring Lead Time for Changes and Cycle Time in Software Development
+Importance of Measuring Lead Time for Changes and Cycle Time in Software Development

 These metrics give insights into the relationship between an order being placed and completed.
 They’re also a good indicator of your engineering team’s capability to deliver value to your customers.